JJ-Xie/Heuristics-Longest-Path-Project/README.md

 ```

 ## Usage
 All testing of the heuristics can be done through the benchmark suite file.
-It contains 3 benchmark functions, 3 benchmark execution functions, and function to find graphs that cause heuristics to return incorrect answers.
+It contains 3 benchmark functions, 2 benchmark execution functions, and function to find graphs that cause heuristics to return incorrect answers.

+#### Benchmark Functions:
+Each function is given a specific vertex (n) and edge count (m), a heuristic, and a location and a location to the save graph files.

+1. **accuracy:** Returns the percentage of graphs where the given heuristic returned the correct answer.

+2. **error:** Returns the average difference between the the longest path returned by the heuristic and the correct longest path over all inputted graphs.

+3. **Runtime** Returns the average runtime of the given heuristic over all inputted graphs.

-Benchmark Functions:
+#### Benchmark Execution Functions:
+1. **execute_specific_benchmark_set:** Given a specific vertex (n) and edge (m) count, heuristic, and benchmark function.
+This execution function will run the benchmark on the heuristic on graph sets with n vertices and m edges.

+2. **plot_altering_edges:** Given a specific vertex count, a single or group of heuristics, and a benchmark function.
+This execution function loop through all possible edge counts for the given vertex count and execute the benchmark for all given heuristics for the graph sets at each vertex and edge combination.

+#### find_heuristic_fail
+Given a vertex and edge count, a heuristic, and a number of runs to loop through.
+The function generates random graphs with n vertices an m edges and returns the number of graphs where the heuristic failed to yield the correct answer.
+It then graphs them if inputted 'y' at your discretion.

 ## License
 This work is made available under the "GNU General Public License v3.0".
 Please see the file LICENSE in this distribution for license terms.